BrianRusk/brianR.github.io/content/home/about.md

 # Biography

-I am a SSHRC Doctoral Fellow and PhD candidate working in the Language Acquisition Lab of the University of Alberta with Johanne Paradis.
-I research child second language attainment comparing learners in community and classroom immersion using psycholinguistic methods including visual world eyetracking.
+I am an SSHRC Doctoral Fellow and PhD candidate working in the Language Acquisition Lab of the University of Alberta.
+I research child second language acquisition, and I'm interested in both community as well as classroom language immersion settings.

-My research is focused on how learning context influences language acquisition.
-Specifically, my dissertation project examines features of English morphosyntax that are acquired implicitly in first language acquisition.
-The aim is to determine if these features are acquired in a similar fashion for early childhood second language learners in either a community or classroom immersion context.
+My dissertation project examines online comprehension of morphological information by middle-school-aged youth who began learning English in preschool.
+The main experiment employs visual-world eye-tracking.